fact-claims/fact.claims/www.fact.claims/content/usecase/Web3.md

 Trust chains on the blockchain extend this idea by establishing verifiable provenance, a decentralized web of trusted facts.

-Integrating smart contracts with fact graphs enhances accountability, enabling autonomous decisions based on verifiable information.
+Integrating smart contracts with fact webs enhances accountability, enabling autonomous decisions based on verifiable information.

 Together, they move us closer to realizing a decentralized and trustworthy internet.